Effective Generation of Closed-form Soliton Solutions of the Continuous Classical Heisenberg Ferromagnet Equation: Direct and inverse scattering theory

 We may therefore apply Gronwall's inequality to \eqref{eq:2.11} to obtain

+\end{remark} Observe that inequalities (\ref{eq:inequalityPsi}) and (\ref{eq:inequalityPhi}) improve inequalities (2.7) as they provide bounds for the Jost functions also in the limit as $\lambda\rightarrow\infty$.

-\end{remark} Equations \eqref{eq:2.9} and \eqref{eq:2.11} allow us to prove that the analyticity and continuity properties of the Jost solutions extend to the closed upper and lower half-planes.
-In other words, the Jost solutions and the coefficient $a(\zl)$ have a finite limit as $\zl\to\infty$ from within the closure of its half-plane of analyticity, while $b(\zl)$ vanishes as $\zl\to\pm\infty$.
+Equations \eqref{eq:2.9} and \eqref{eq:2.11} allow us to prove that the analyticity and the continuity properties of the Jost solutions extend to the closed upper and lower half-planes.
+In other words, the Jost solutions and the coefficient $\tau(\zl)$ have a finite limit as $\zl\to\infty$ from within the closure of its half-plane of analyticity (whereas, focussing on reflectionless solutions, we will eventually consider $\varrho(\zl)=0$, see Section \ref{sub:reconstruction}).
 In order to prove these results we need to find a ``suitable'' triangular representation for the Jost solutions.
-We have the following: \begin{proposition} There exist an {\it auxiliary matrix function} $\bK(x,y)$ such that
+We have the following: \begin{proposition} There exists an {\it auxiliary matrix function} $\bK^{up}(x,y)$ such that